aelfricz/project1/cousera_spm6.md

 Then device starts transmiting my voice to the other user in real time.
 And starts transmiting the other user's voice to me in real time.
 Acceptance criteria (2):
-Given that I am connected with another user
+Given that I want to read together with a connected reader.
-When both of us are reading
+When both of us are reading out.
 Then we should be able to hear each other in real time loud and clear.

 Acceptance test: